Electrolytic capacitor: Solid electrolytes

-In 1991 Panasonic released its "SP-Cap", series of polymer aluminum electrolytic capacitors.
-These aluminum electrolytic capacitors with polymer electrolytes reached very low ESR values directly comparable to ceramic multilayer capacitors (MLCCs).
+In 1991 Panasonic released its "SP-Cap", series of polymer aluminium electrolytic capacitors.
+These aluminium electrolytic capacitors with polymer electrolytes reached very low ESR values directly comparable to ceramic multilayer capacitors (MLCCs).
 They were still less expensive than tantalum capacitors and with their flat design for laptops and cell phones competed with tantalum chip capacitors as well.

 Tantalum electrolytic capacitors with PPy polymer electrolyte cathode followed three years later.
 In 1993 NEC introduced its SMD polymer tantalum electrolytic capacitors, called "NeoCap".
 In 1997 Sanyo followed with the "POSCAP" polymer tantalum chips.